 What if I cannot have an MRI?

-For patients who have a contraindication to MRI, we offer CT arthrograms at our Doctors Park location.
+For patients who have a contraindication to MRI, we offer CT arthrograms at our main campus.
 While not the preferred examination, this can still offer useful information.

 Schedule an appointment.